Printrbot/printrboardmodernmarlin/README.md

 #### Highlights

-* This firmware upgrade increases print quality to a level comparible with Prusa Mk3 or Ultimaker 3 all thanks to Linear Advance Version 1.5 which became avalible with marlin 1.1.9
+* This firmware upgrade increases print quality to a level comparable with Prusa Mk3 and Ultimaker 3 all thanks to Linear Advance v1.5 available starting with Marlin 1.1.9
-* Babystepping allows live z offset during the start of the print
+* Babystepping allows live Z-offset during the start of the print
-* Custom scrips from LCD for various tasks such as Home/Bedleveing/Preheat
+* Size optimized for 128k storage of AT90USB1286 processor
 * 3 Point Leveling seems to work better for smaller beds
-* Bilinear Bed Leveling which is usefull for larger unveven beds
+* Bilinear Bed Leveling which is useful for larger uneven beds

 ##### Change Log
-    v0.5 bugs have been worked out for Play RevF, RevD and older v0.4 LCD and SD card support works correctly, fixed other bugs v0.3 Software Fan PWM dissabled - caused major decrease in print quality v0.2 Software FAN PWM enabled to silence squeeky fans
+    v0.6 Smalls with Heated bed 200x150x150 no lcd v0.5 bugs have been worked out for Play RevF, RevD and older v0.4 LCD and SD card support works correctly, fixed other bugs v0.3 Software Fan PWM disabled - caused major decrease in print quality v0.2 Software FAN PWM enabled to silence squeaky fans

 [Marlin 1.1.9 first time bed leveling guide - after flashing](http://marlinfw.org/docs/features/auto_bed_leveling.html#first-time-bed-leveling)